 - Barcelona, Spain: The Spanish eat twelve grapes at midnight, one grape for each chime of the clock.
 Symbolic of twelve wishes for the twelve months of the year.
 Eating twelve grapes at midnight and wearing red underwear on New Year’s Eve is said to bring good luck.
 People gather in town squares eating grapes together, drinking cava (Spanish champagne) and waiting to welcome the New Year.
 New Years time is a family get together time.

-- Vienna, Austria: New Years Eve in Vienna is about music, mulled wine, balls, parties and traditions.
+- Vienna, Austria: New Year’s Eve in Vienna is about music, mulled wine, balls, parties, and traditions.
 The Silvesterpfad (‘New Year’s Eve Path’), an annual grand street party, is the main event.
-The event lines up several free open air concerts where you can listen to everything from folk music, waltz and operetta to pop and rock tunes.
+The event lines up several free open-air concerts where you can listen to everything from folk music, waltz, and operetta to pop and rock tunes.
 Vienna’s best classical orchestras like the Vienna Philharmonic Orchestra and the Vienna Symphonic Orchestra perform New Years Eve concerts.
 At midnight people kiss one another and feast on suckling pigs, which are a symbol of good luck.
-Future predictions are made by reading the shapes formed by pouring molten lead into water.
+Future predictions are made by reading the shapes formed by pouring molten lead into the water.

 - Rio de Janeiro, Brazil: Rio is the place for the partygoers who love to dance with the sea waves in the summertime of southern hemisphere.
 The fantastic fireworks are held at the Copacabana Beach.
 People attending the event come dressed in white and bring flowers, which they throw in the water as a ritual offering to the sea goddess.
 Champagne literally flows like water.
 Eating grapes and lentils are considered good luck rituals.